YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/03_frame_mojits.rst

 If you only see the text **OK** in your page, but no errors, it could mean that your ``routes.json`` has a syntax error.
-Unfortunately, running ``mojito jslint`` will only find JSLint errors that are in JavaScript files, so you can either use another command-line utility to check for syntax errors, use the stie http://jslint.com/ to test the ``routes.json``, or use Node.js to evaluate the JSON with the following command: ``node -e 'require("./routes.json");'``
+Unfortunately, running ``mojito jslint`` will only find JSLint errors that are in JavaScript files, so you can either use another command-line utility to check for syntax errors, use the website http://jslint.com/ to test the ``routes.json``, or use Node.js to evaluate the JSON with the following command: ``node -e 'require("./routes.json");'``

 ..
 03_frame_mojits-qa: